 (Plead Guilty or No Contest)

-Paying your traffic citation is an admission of guilt.
+Paying your OH traffic ticket is an admission of guilt.
 This means:

-- You are willfully waiving your right to a trial in court.
+- You are willfully waiving your right to a trial in traffic court.

-- You may have points assigned to your driving record.
+- You may have points assigned to your Ohio driving record.

 - Additional points to your driving record may lead to the suspension of your Ohio driver's license.
-Depending on your situation, you may be eligible for a two-point credit by completing a state-approved remedial driving course.
+Depending on your situation, you may be eligible for a credit of 2 points by completing a state-approved remedial driving course.

-- The appearance of the violation on your driving record could increase your car insurance premiums.
+- The appearance of the traffic violation on your driving record could increase your car insurance premiums.

 Pleading Guilty as Ohio CDL Driver

-You must notify your employer and the Ohio Bureau of Motor Vehicles (BMV) within 30 days of any traffic conviction.
-This applies to all situations, regardless of vehicle or whether it occurred out of state.
+You must notify your employer and the Ohio Bureau of Motor Vehicles (BMV) within 30 days of any traffic violation conviction.
+This applies to all situations, regardless of vehicle or whether it occurred in or out of state.
 For more information, consult Ohio's CDL handbook.

 Pleading Not Guilty

-You also have the option to challenge your traffic citation in court and plead not guilty.
-Presenting a strong defense could sway the court to reduce charges or dismiss the ticket.
+You also have the option to challenge your OH traffic citation in court and plead "not guilty."
+Presenting a strong defense could sway the court to reduce charges or dismiss the traffic ticket.
 Learn what steps to take in our Fighting Your Traffic Ticket section.

 Each court has different payment options.
-Most allow payment by mail or in person.
-Others also offer the option to pay online.
-Check your citation for payment instructions.
-If you've misplaced it, read what to do in our Lost Traffic Ticket section.
+Most allow payment by mail or in person, while other traffic courts also offer the option to pay online.
+Check your OH traffic citation for payment instructions.
+If you've misplaced it, read what to do on our Lost Traffic Ticket page.

-You will pay the court listed on your Ohio traffic ticket.
-Each court accepts different forms of payment.
+You can pay the court listed on your Ohio traffic ticket in person.
+However, each court accepts different forms of payment.
 Call before visiting and ask.
-Be sure to bring proof of auto insurance and a copy of your citation.
+Be sure to bring proof of auto insurance and a copy of your OH traffic citation.

-Some courts may offer a drop box for closed hours.
+Some traffic courts may offer a drop box for closed hours.

-Depending on the citation, you may be eligible for a two-point credit by completing a remedial driver course.
-Learn more in our Point Reduction page.
+Depending on the traffic offense, you may be eligible for a credit of 2 points by completing a remedial driver course.
+Learn more on our Defensive Driving Courses page.

-After getting ticketed, check your driving record.
-If you know your point total is nearing Ohio's driver's license suspension mark of 12 points, you may look into enrolling in a remedial driver course.
+After getting ticketed, check your OH driving record.
+If you know your point total is nearing Ohio's driver's license suspension mark of 12 points, you may want to look into enrolling in a remedial driver course in Ohio.